 - Face-camping – When the Killer camps face-to-face (or very close) to a hooked Survivor.

 - Farmed off hook – When a Survivor unhooks a fellow Survivor unsafely, i.e. in front of the Killer and without Borrowed Time, for the Bloodpoints.

 - Farming – When players focus not on winning the match, but on maximizing Bloodpoint gain.
 Frequently initiated by the Killer, who can choose to not kill Survivors but instead play to ensure everyone gets as many BP as possible.

 - Gate – Refers to an Exit Gate.
 There are 2 on the map, and Survivors must spend 20 seconds opening one in order to escape the Trial.

-- Gen Rush – a derogatory phrase Killers use for when Survivors do the only objective in the game
+- Gen Jockey – A derogatory phrase for when a Survivor focuses on the only objective in the game.

 - God Pallet – A Pallet that the Killer must always break — if this Pallet isn’t broken, a Survivor can loop the Killer around a God Pallet indefinitely.